If you’re a student or beginner confused about Git and GitHub, this post will make it crystal clear. Promise.

 Both of you push your code to GitHub.

-branch — and boom 💥 — your project is updated without breaking anything.
+Later, you merge your branches into the main branch — and boom 💥 — your project is updated without breaking anything.

 That’s teamwork, powered by Git & GitHub!